Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 Descent: 940 m

 From your accommodation on the Ghenna Silana pass, you descend in a northern direction towards the Flumineddu river.
-When you reach the river you are standing at the entrance of one of the deepest gorges in Europe and a truly iconic landmark on Sardinia: the Goroppu Canyon.
-On either side the limestone walls are 400 meters high and at some place it's as narrow as 5 meters.
-At the gorge you cross the river and you follow the Flumineddu downstream through the forest.
-Close to the hill called Monte Tundu, you cross the river again and continue across the farmland to the brilliant Rifugio Gorropu.
+When you reach the river you'll be at the entrance of one of the deepest gorges in Europe and a truly iconic landmark on Sardinia: the Goroppu Canyon.
+On either side the limestone walls are 400 meters high and at some places, it's as narrow as 5 meters.
+At the gorge you'll cross the river again and you follow the Flumineddu downstream through the forest.
+Close to the hill called Monte Tundu, you cross the river again and continue across farmland to the brilliant Rifugio Gorropu.

 Rifugio Gorropu (Dorgali)